-During the last phase of your working life, the Québec Pension Plan provides measures to guide you progressively toward retirement.
+During the last phase of your working life, the Québec Pension Plan (QPP) provides measures to guide you progressively toward retirement.

 If you are 60 years of age and have contributed sufficiently to the Québec Pension Plan, you can receive your retirement pension while continuing to work on a part-time or full-time basis.
 However, you must have contributed to the Plan for at least 1 year.

 Since you continue to contribute to the Plan, you will receive a retirement pension supplement as of the following year.

 Are you already receiving your retirement pension under the Québec Pension Plan (QPP)?
 You can work and continue to receive it.
 In that case, you will receive a retirement pension supplement.

 Agreement on contributions to the Québec Pension Plan during phased retirement

 If you are an employee 55 years of age or over (but under age 70), you can work less while contributing just as much.

 You cannot receive a retirement pension under the Plan before age 60.
 However, at age 55, you can reduce your work hours while continuing to contribute to the Plan as if your pay had not been reduced.
 That means that your future retirement pension would not be reduced because you had decided to work fewer hours.
 To take advantage of phased retirement, your employer must be willing to make an agreement with you for that purpose.